By Shyama S. Mathews, M.D.

 Moreover, many believe they aren’t candidates for laparoscopic or robotic-assisted surgery and continue to suffer—sometimes for years.

 It’s important that women talk openly with their doctor to identify a treatment approach that is right for them.
 Women shouldn’t be shy about asking questions, including about surgical expertise and the number of procedures their doctor performs.

 And no matter what, a woman should be fully confident in her decision to proceed with surgery.

 To find a physician with Penn Medicine Princeton Health call 888-742-7496 or visit www.princetonhcs.org.

-Shyama S. Mathews, MD is a board certified gynecologist, minimally invasive gynecologic surgeon, and a member of the medical staff at Penn Medicine Princeton Health.
+Shyama S. Mathews, M.D. is a board certified gynecologist and minimally invasive gynecologic surgeon.
+She is a member of the medical staff at Penn Medicine Princeton Health.